Provide skincare treatments to face and body to enhance an individual's appearance. Includes electrologists and laser hair removal specialists.

 What you can expect to experience while on the job

-Employment of skincare specialists is projected to grow 13 percent from 2016 to 2026, faster than the average for all occupations.
-The projected increase in employment reflects demand for new services being offered, such as minisessions (quick facials at a lower cost) and mobile facials (making house calls).
-In addition, the desire among many women and a growing number of men to reduce the effects of aging and to lead a healthier lifestyle through better grooming, including skin treatments for relaxation and well-being, should result in employment growth.Read More
+Employment of skincare specialists is projected to grow 17 percent from 2019 to 2029, much faster than the average for all occupations.
+The projected increase in employment reflects demand for services being offered, such as mini-sessions (quick facials at a lower cost) and mobile facials (making house calls) directly from skincare specialists rather than hairdressers, hairstylists, and cosmetologists.
+Employment growth also should result from the desire among many women and a growing number of men who seek out skincare services to reduce the effects of aging, to look good on social media platforms, and to lead a healthier lifestyle through better grooming.Read More

 Gray states indicate no data available

 People in this career achieve this level of education.